Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Additionally, California law requires employers to disclose certain information after they run a background check.
 Employers who want to remain compliant must familiarize themselves with these regulations and how to abide by them.

 In California, criminal convictions can only be reported for seven years.
-Under California civil code (The Investigative Consumer Reporting Agencies Act), any misdemeanors, complaints, indictments, arrests, and convictions older than that cannot be reported on background checks.
+Under the California Civil Code (The Investigative Consumer Reporting Agencies Act), any misdemeanors, complaints, indictments, arrests, and convictions older than that cannot be reported on background checks.

 According to California law (Article 2 of Civil Code 1427-3237), employers must save all employment background checks for a minimum of two years.
 The code states: